FAQs

 Organisation

 Under the RACI By-laws, membership is defined into Associate and Full categories.
-Associate categories do not have voting rights with this right being reserved for those that fall within the Full category.
+Associate categories do not have voting rights in some circumstances with full voting right being reserved for those that fall within the Full category.

 Full category membership includes the following member types: